-During the first ten days of October 2008, the Dow Jones dropped 2,399.47 points, losing trillions of investor equity.
-The Federal Government pushed a $700 billion bail-out, through Congress to rescue the beleaguered financial institutions.
-The collapse of the financial system was likened to an earthquake.
+During the first ten days of October 2008, the Dow Jones dropped 2,399.47 points, losing 22.11% of its value and trillions of investor equity.
+The Federal Government pushed a $700 billion bail-out through Congress to rescue the beleaguered financial institutions.
+The collapse of the financial system in the fall of 2008 was likened to an earthquake.
 In reality, what happened was more like a shift of tectonic plates. read more »

 Anyone can figure out the State of the Union by taking a good look around.
 I mean, I was born in the afternoon – but not yesterday afternoon – I don’t need four days of press coverage and a long speech by the President to tell me that Americans are suffering.

 This time of year, though, everyone is looking for some hint of what is to come.
 Even the most rational among us are tempted to seek out some prediction of the future.
 Economists often rate high on the list of seers sought out by most Americans – right up there with stock brokers, Dionne Warwick’s Psychic Friends Network, and Joan Quigley (White House astrologer to the Reagans).

 In this article, I’ll give you a few of my own predictions and then invite you to tell me the subject areas you want predicted.
 When pressed for my vision of the future, I like to add up what I already know to arrive at what I think will happen. read more »